Peachester, Queensland: Education

 Peachester State School is a government primary (Prep-6) school for boys and girls at 966 Peachester Road (26.8437°S 152.8825°E).
 In 2018, the school had an enrolment of 85 students with 11 teachers (6 full-time equivalent) and 9 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Peachester.
-The nearest secondary schools are Beerwah State High School in neighbouring Beerwah to the east and Maleny State High School in Maleny to the north-west.
+There are no secondary schools in Peachester.
+The nearest government secondary schools are Beerwah State High School in neighbouring Beerwah to the east and Maleny State High School in Maleny to the north-west.

 Amenities

 The Sunshine Coast Regional Council operates a mobile library service which visits near the Community Hall.

 The Peachester branch of the Queensland Country Women's Association meets at Peachester Hall at 963 Peachester Road.

+Facilities

+Despite the name, Peachester Cemetery is on Cemetery Road in Crohamhurst.